IMAGE VIA DISTRICT RUNNING COLLECTIVE FACEBOOK

 Whether you’re running through the Mall or just running to catch the Metro, you’ll never have to run solo in DC.
 There’s a group tailored to almost every fitness level and area of interest.
 So if you’re shooting for the top ten in Cherry Blossom, or just want someone to keep you from getting lost in Rock Creek, you’ll find one to match your goals and routine.
 Take a look at these groups running around the District:

 Sometimes, you just need a running buddy to help you stay motivated.
 We get that.
 And so do the Capital Striders.
 DCCS holds group runs every night of the week, and newcomers are always welcome.
 Runners of all speeds are invited to partake in their group runs, which are held twice per day (most runs begin at 6:30AM and 6:30PM).
 DCCS meets at Columbia Heights, 14th Street, Chinatown, and the National Mall, so you’re sure to find a location near your neighborhood.
-Visit their Meetup page to RSVP for your run of choice, and go see what DCCS is all about.

 Serving DC’s LGBTQ community, DC Front Runners welcomes runners of all fitness levels.
 An annual membership costs just $25, and gives you access to all group runs.
-Runners gather each Tuesday evening at 7:00 at the intersection of 23rd and P Street NW in the spring and summer months, and in the lobby of Union Station from September through March.
+Runners gather each Tuesday evening at 7:00PM at the intersection of 23rd and P Street NW in the spring and summer months, and in the lobby of Union Station from September through March.